 Often we have to support clients a little differently when it comes to our 3 P’s (positive action, interaction and thought) of serotonin production.
 For many people coming to terms with chronic or long-term conditions movement generally equals pain in their mind, so having a better understanding of the mechanics of some of the conditions you’re likely to come across, can help you plant seeds within-session so your client can start thinking more creatively about what they can do to increase serotonin production and why this is particularly important for them.

 A multidisciplinary approach

-Solution-Focused Hypnotherapy can help enable these clients to take this information, understanding and help guide themselves towards being able to manage their symptoms better, pain better, their lives better, cope better in general particularly with flare ups.
+Solution-Focused Hypnotherapy can help enable these clients to take this information, understand and help guide themselves towards being able to manage their symptoms better, pain better, their lives better, and cope better in general, particularly with flare-ups.
 As with all our clients, we enable them to bring joy and more balance back into their lives.

 They can live a happier, more in control life, it may be different from what they ‘used’ to do, but we are enabling them to create a ‘new normal’ for them.
 Paving the way for change is a huge aspect of what we do.
 Our brains always go for the path of least resistance, even if that is detrimental to us.
 Therefore, I truly believe that we are a big part of how these types of clients can live more joyful lives.
 Neuroscience education, planting seeds, having that extra knowledge of the conditions, and understanding on how these conditions impact the clients, then how we can use solution-focused questioning to open and expand their thinking, and clinical hypnotherapy to enhance the client experience to be a joyful one.